Hazards of Hospitalization of the Elderly

 My advice?
 Do what you can today to improve your health by learning about health diagnosis, medication effects, eating a healthy diet, incorporating daily exercise into your schedule, and thinking positively.

-There are so many risks for the treatment of elderly in hospitals that transfers to home care.
+There are so many risks for the treatment of the elderly in hospitals that transfers to home care.
 In the twenty years I coordinated care for my clients I learned many of the details that are missed by physicians who are unfamiliar or disinterested in the care of the elderly.
 These details are included in my online caregiver course called Stay at Home.

 If you are a caregiver, learn from the health experiences of the person for whom you care.
 Share these learnings with your family, including your children, so that they can live to a healthy and fulfilling old age.